 For the years ended December 31, 2017 and 2016, the Company recognized \$5,013 and \$4,970, respectively, of revenue and had \$503 and \$3,650 of outstanding related party accounts receivable as of December 31, 2017 and 2016 related to the Reseller Agreement.
 Of the revenue recognized by the Company under the Reseller Agreement, \$0 and \$2,286 was related to a genomic sequencing services agreement between NantHealth and a research institution for the years ended December 31, 2017 and 2016, respectively.
 Under that agreement, the institution agreed to pay NantHealth \$10,000 in exchange for the sequencing services.
 At the request of the institution, certain public and private charitable 501(c)(3) non-profit organizations provided partial funding for the sequencing and related bioinformatics costs associated with the project.
-The Company's Chairman and CEO serves as the CEO and a member of the board of directors of each of the organizations and by virtue of these positions, he may have influence or control over these organizations.
-The institution was not contractually or otherwise required to use NantHealth's or the Company's molecular profiling solutions or any of its other products or services as part of the charitable gift.
+The Company's Chairman and CEO serves as the CEO and a member of the board of directors of each of the organizations required to use NantHealth's or the Company's molecular profiling solutions or any of its other products or services as part of the charitable gift.
 The institution did not have a requirement to order or pay for the services unless it first received private donor funding for the project.